zalando/postgres-operator/docs/user.md

 The roles described in the previous paragraph can be granted to LOGIN roles from the `users` section in the manifest.
-Optionally, the Postgres Operator can also create default LOGIN roles for the database an each schema individually.
+Optionally, the Postgres Operator can also create default LOGIN roles for the database and each schema individually.
 These roles will get the `_user` suffix and they inherit all rights from their NOLOGIN counterparts.
 Therefore, you cannot have `defaultRoles` set to `false` and enable `defaultUsers` at the same time.